 How to test the red card boost hypothesis in a proper way

-If there is a red card boost, then players, who receive red cards, will win more matches and lose fewer.
+If there is a red card boost, players, who receive red cards, will win more matches and lose fewer.
 If a red card boost exists, players who received a red card, will be more likely to score, meaning that they increasingly (a) will be able to win matches, which under normal circumstances would have been draws, and (b) turn 1-goal defeats into draws.

 Do players, who received red cards, win more matches?